 Costume stores are not the only ones with expiration-date inventories and seasonal considerations.
 Clothing stores are always juggling between summer and winter clothes.
 Airlines try to maximize flights to attractive summer and winter locations, before the seasons end.

 When it comes to inventories with expiration dates, pricing can be tricky.
 Let’s go back to the costume store.
-The owners purchased a massive amount of costumes, knowing that they would in great demand.
+The owners purchased a massive amount of costumes, knowing that they would be in great demand.
 Naturally, they were aware that their competitors – both online and offline – were doing the same.
 To sell well and make a profit, they must purchase large varieties, invest in marketing and create brand differentiation.
 They also must price effectively.

 As Halloween draws near, the store’s owners have had plenty of time to analyze their sell-through rates.
 They were supposed to adjust their pricing based on their weekly/daily findings.
 This is where dynamic pricing comes into play.